| SHOCKER NXT TROUBLESHOOTING - VISION | |

 Listed are the gun's symptom along with a series of possible causes, and how to remedy them.
-The possible causes are in a specific order, more likely first with the less likely causes lower down the list.
+The possible causes are in a specific orrder; the more common problems are listed first, then less likely problems come later down the list.
 When diagnosing problems, you should try each item listed in order.

-Marker doesn't fire with paint loaded (stock or aftermarket).
+Marker doesn't fire with paint loaded (stock or aftermarket board).

 · Make sure the eye ribbon is correctly plugged in; the silver contacts must face away from the solenoid.